Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 <img rounded style="width: 450px" src="../assets/line-redundant.drawio.svg" />

 Notes:
 Now let's go back to the nice and simple line.
-What if the gave us 3 points from the line?
+What if they gave us 3 points from the line?
 We can remove any one of them and we are still able to draw the line.
 That's a nice property.

 Imagine you have 3 friends.
 Each remembers a single point from the line.
-But remembering the whole line is to difficult for any of you.
+But remembering the whole line is too difficult for any of you.
 If any of you goes missing you can still recreate the line by combining the other two points and remembering a point is much easier than a line.

 ---